twoblokes/a999_static_site_template/README.md

 # Static site template - TwObLoKeS

 ### This includes Grunt which will run sass and minify images, scripts and css.
 It will also watch when a file has been changed and automate this for a development environment.

+#### Also using Bourbon.io as our sass mixin library.

 ------